javanhut/Carrier/docs/runtime.md

 ## Overview

-Carrier features a custom, lightweight, secure container runtime designed specifically for rootless operation.
-Unlike traditional container runtimes that depend on external tools like runc or crun, Carrier's runtime is fully integrated and optimized for performance and security.
+Carrier uses **runc** as its OCI-compliant container runtime for managing container execution and permissions.
+The runtime is designed specifically for rootless operation with comprehensive security features and automatic dependency management.

 ## Key Features